robertdavid1205/CI_MS1_Unfelde_Records/README.md

 5. Contact us with equiries trough the form.

 ### User Stories
-1. As a radio dj I'm always looking for fresh new music, something that not many have, these guys are exactly what I'm looking for with every release the have.
+1. As a radio dj I'm always looking for fresh new music that's easy to reach.
-2. As a new producer I very often being rejected by the big labels, most of the time they don't even listen to my work, Unfelde Records is that label that always listens to what I send them and they even give feedback so I can get better at what I'm doing.
-3. As an established producer, I want my music to be heard by as many people as possible, and I want to know details about whoever releases my music, so I can be sure that our paths intersect.
-Their website offers me all the info I need and quick acces to their social media as well.
-4. As an underground electronic music pasionate, I want to have cool new and inedit music to "brag" to my friends with, and here I always find quality stuff.
+2. As a new producer, looking for a place to sign with, I want to send demos easy and fast.
+3. As a first time user I want to find out more about the Record Label.
+4. As a first time user I want to find contact information about the record label.
+5. As a first time user I want to check their Social media pages.
+6. As a first time user and a fan of the musical genre, I want to see cool photos from the events and festivals.
+7. As a site owner, I want users to be able to contact us easily with queries or feedback.

 ### Site Owner Goals
 1. To have all the information easy to reach.